Quantum supersymmetric pairs and $\imath$Schur duality of type AIII

 and

 \end{theorem}

-In the remainder of this subsection we will prove Theorem \ref{thm:braid} and then verify the braid relations.
-To do so succinctly, recall $\sigma$ , $\texttt{op}$ and $\overline{\cdot}$ from \eqref{eq:rhoandop}, we observe that
+To ensure self-consistency, we will now present the proof of Theorem \ref{thm:braid} in the remaining part of this subsection.
+To do so succinctly, recall $\sigma$ and $\overline{\cdot}$ from \eqref{eq:rhoandop}, we observe that

-One can check these identities on the generators.
-Thus to prove Theorem \ref{thm:braid}, it suffices to prove in the case of $T_{i,1}'$.
-More specifically, We need to verify that the images of the generators of $\U(X)$ under $T_{i,1}'$ satisfy the relations in \eqref{eq:Urelation}.
-In order to keep the proof readable, we will break up the verification into lemmas and recall a few results from \cite{C16}.
-Since the calculations get quite involved, we will drop the subscripts on the generators of $\U(Y)$ for the sake of readability.
-Moreover, from now on we always omit the subscript of $\new$ since it's clear from the context where it acts on.
+One can check these identities on the generators of $\U(X)$.
+Thus to establish Theorem \ref{thm:braid}, it is sufficient to focus on the case of $T_{j,-1}'$.
+Specifically, we need to demonstrate that the images of the generators of $\U(X)$ under $T_{j,-1}'$ satisfy the relations in \eqref{eq:Urelation} and \eqref{eq:newrelation}.
+To ensure the clarity of the proof, we will break down the verification into lemmas and make reference to relevant results from \cite{C16}.
+Given the complexity of the calculations involved, we will omit the subscripts on the generators of $\U(Y)$ for readability.
+Additionally, we will consistently omit the subscript on $\new$ since it is evident from the context which algebra it belongs to.

-First we take a look at \eqref{eq:new}, we have \begin{lemma} If $j,k\in I$, then
+First we take a look at \eqref{eq:newrelation}, we have \begin{lemma} If $j,k\in I$, then

 \end{lemma}

 \begin{proof} We prove for $E$ and the other two are similar.